Resisting Quantum Key Distribution Attacks Using Quantum Machine Learning: Results

 \section{Results}

-The evaluation results for all models demonstrate that the proposed QLSTM model outperforms both LSTM and CNN in detecting quantum attacks on the QKD system.
-Table~\ref{tab:evaluation_metrics} shows that even in the early stages of training (10 epochs), QLSTM achieves an accuracy of 88.3\%, already higher than LSTM (85.8\%) and CNN (86.8\%).
+The evaluation results for all models demonstrate that the proposed QLSTM model outperforms both LSTM and CNN in detecting quantum attacks on the QKD system, along with the additional ANN, Random Forest and RNN models introduced for a broader comparison.
+Table~\ref{tab:evaluation_metrics} shows that even in the early stages of training (10 epochs), QLSTM achieves an accuracy of 88.3\%, already higher than LSTM (85.8\%), Random Forest (82.9\%), CNN (86.8\%), and ANN (89.2\%), while significantly surpassing RNN (67.9\%).
 This early lead reflects QLSTM’s ability to capture temporal and statistical patterns present in quantum attack traffic, which are more challenging for classical models to extract.
-At 20 epochs, QLSTM continues to improve, reaching 93.8\% accuracy, and by 50 epochs it achieves 94.7\% accuracy, 95.1\% precision, and 94.7\% F1-score—surpassing both classical models across all metrics.
-While LSTM shows a steady but limited improvement, it peaks at 88.2\% accuracy before dropping at 50 epochs, suggesting overfitting.
-CNN shows a similar trend, slightly improving until 20 epochs but then decreasing in performance, indicating limited ability to generalize across different attack scenarios.
-Figure~\ref{fig:model_comparisons} (a) illustrates how the accuracy evolves as the number of epochs increases for QLSTM, LSTM, and CNN.
-Unlike the classical models, which tend to plateau or degrade with more training, QLSTM continues to improve, reflecting its deeper learning capacity.
-Figures~\ref{fig:model_comparisons} (b, c, and d) further confirm QLSTM’s superior performance, showing that it consistently achieves the highest precision, recall, and F1-score.
+At 20 epochs, QLSTM continues to improve, reaching 93.8\% accuracy, and by 50 epochs it achieves 94.7\% accuracy, 95.1\% precision and 94.7\% F1-score—surpassing both classical models across all metrics.
+Although LSTM shows a steady but limited improvement, it peaks at 88.2\% accuracy before dropping at 50 epochs, suggesting overfitting.
+CNN shows a similar trend: it improves slightly until 20 epochs, then performance decreases, indicating limited ability to generalize across different attack scenarios.
+ANN follows a similar trend, achieving consistent but lower improvements compared to QLSTM, while RNN shows the weakest overall performance, struggling to generalize across quantum attack classes due to its limited temporal representation capacity.
+Figure~\ref{fig:model_comparisons} (a) illustrates how the accuracy evolves as the number of epochs increases for QLSTM, LSTM ,Random Forest,and CNN.
+Unlike classical models, which tend to plateau or degrade with more training, QLSTM continues to improve, reflecting its deeper learning capacity.
+Figures~\ref{fig:model_comparisons} (b, c, d and f) further confirm the superior performance of QLSTM, showing that it consistently achieves the highest precision, recall, and F1-score.
 While CNN initially maintains balanced metrics, it begins to overfit, particularly at higher epochs.
-LSTM retains moderate balance but lacks the expressiveness to fully distinguish between quantum attack types and normal traffic in QKD processes.
+Random Forest establishes a reliable baseline with high stability, yet it hits a distinguishable performance ceiling, failing to capture the complex sequential dependencies of quantum attacks as effectively as the advanced architectures.
+LSTM maintains a moderate balance but lacks the expressiveness to fully distinguish between quantum attack types and normal traffic in QKD processes, whereas ANN remains more robust but still underperforms QLSTM, and RNN exhibits noticeable instability across metrics.